Wang-Jia-yu-cloud/data-analytics-portfolio/tiktok-content-classification/README.md

 ## Executive Summary

-This project analyzes TikTok videos to distinguish claim-based content from opinion-based content and evaluate whether machine learning can accurately classify them.
-EDA, hypothesis testing, and feature engineering identified engagement metrics and content characteristics as strong signals.
+This project analyzes TikTok videos to distinguish claim-based content from opinion-based content and evaluate whether machine learning models can classify them accurately.

+Exploratory analysis and hypothesis testing show that engagement metrics are strong signals for distinguishing the two content types.
 Random Forest achieved nearly 100% accuracy on the test set, outperforming XGBoost.

 ---

 ## Business Problem

 TikTok hosts a large volume of user-generated content, including factual claims and personal opinions.
-Users can flag content that may contain claims, but the high number of reports creates a backlog for moderators.
-Accurately classifying videos as claim-based or opinion-based can help prioritize moderation, detect misinformation, and improve algorithmic ranking.
+Users can report videos that may contain misleading claims, but the high number of reports creates a backlog for moderators.

-**Key questions:**
-1. Does the number of views differ between claim and opinion videos?
+Accurately identifying claim-based content can help prioritize moderation efforts, detect potential misinformation, and improve content ranking.

+This analysis focuses on two key questions:
+1. Do claim-based videos receive more views than opinion-based videos?
 2. Can machine learning classify claim vs opinion videos accurately?

-Dataset: 19,382 TikTok videos with metadata, engagement metrics, and creator attributes.
+The dataset contains 19,382 TikTok videos with engagement metrics, content features, and creator attributes.

 ---